Spinocerebellar Ataxia Type 29

 Ottawa, ON, CA

-Kym Boycott practices in Ottawa, Canada.
+Kym Boycott practices practicing medicine in Ottawa, Canada.
 Ms. Boycott is rated as a Distinguished expert by MediFind in the treatment of Spinocerebellar Ataxia Type 29.
-Her top areas of expertise are Mckusick-Kaufman Syndrome, Floating-Harbor Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, and Gastrostomy.
+She is also highly rated in 60 other conditions, according to our data.
+Her clinical expertise encompasses Mckusick-Kaufman Syndrome, Floating-Harbor Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, and Gastrostomy.

 Distinguished in Spinocerebellar Ataxia Type 29